Emotion Separation and Recognition from a Facial Expression by Generating the Poker Face with Vision Transformers: Experiments

-\textbf{Implementation details of PF-ViT}.
-The squeeze and excitation block (SE) \cite{hu2018squeeze} is inserted into our separator $S$ to ouput the feature selection mask.
-According to our experimental experience, directly applying the orthogonal constraint in Eqn. \ref{eq:decompose} to $\boldsymbol{V_{e}}$ and $\boldsymbol{V_{p}}$ following closely after $S$ fails to obtain satisfactory disentanglement.
-Thus, we leverage the pre-trained Incept-ResV1, a face recognition (FR) model provided by Schroff \etal \cite{schroff2015facenet}, to extract the facial features of the images generated by $G$, which are derived from $\boldsymbol{V_{e}}$ and $\boldsymbol{V_{p}}$.
-The pre-trained FR model is fixed and merges into the orthogonal constraint loss during training.
-Please note that we reuse the pre-trained encoders and decoders of ViT baselines in Table \ref{MAEConfig} to build the components of PF-ViT.
 The encoder $E$, separator $S$, generator $G$, and classifier $C$ are optimized using the Adam optimizer with an initial learing rate of 2e-5.
 The discriminator $D$ is optimized using the Adam optimizer with $\beta_1=0.5$, $\beta_2=0.999$, and an initial learing learning rate of 1e-4.
-And we roughly balance the different loss terms according to their magnitudes.
-Other training configurations follows our ViT baselines described above.
-Note that we did not use the strategy of gird search for better hyperparameters on each dataset, nevertheless, we have achieved decent accuracy numbers.
+We approximately balance the different loss terms according to their magnitudes.
+The remaining training configurations follows our ViT baselines described earlier.
+It is worth noting that we did not employ grid search to subtly optimize the hyperparameters for each dataset.
+Nevertheless, we have achieved decent accuracy performance.